GitHooksDotIO/githooks-io-service/Roadmap.md

 ### Support for additional webhook languages
 Let people write GitHooks in more than just Node.

+### User scope management
+GitHook users will have an admin area where they can allow or revoke granular scopes, and see what scopes they have already granted.

 ### Tagging
 `.githook.yml` will be able to list tags, which will enable users to find and compare related GitHooks before they choose to install.